When watching Lebron James play basketball, I’ve found myself feeling like we’re not even the same species. Same goes for many professional athletes.

 This doesn’t mean to go ask someone “be my mentor.”

-Then come prepared with questions so you can learn from them.
+Then come prepared with some questions to learn from them.

-Take measured chances.
-Your talent and perseverance makes it easier to recover from setbacks.
+Take measured chances because talent makes it easier to recover.

 Sometimes it’s just time to move on.